gowthamd/test_1/docs/API.md

 * **Sample Call:**
 	/rest/nearbysearch/tourist-places-all?destination=bangalore

-**7. Add/Remove Places API from the Suggested Route API Response**
+**7. Modify Places to Visit API from the Suggested Route API Response**
 ----
-  _The API is used to add or remove a place in the suggested route._
+  _The API is used to add or remove a place in the suggested route.
+  The time to spent at each location can also be altered.
+  This API can lead to changes in the suggested route as editing or adding/removing will re run the route algorithm If there is only changes in the order of visit of places, the refresh key need to be set to false to avoid re running the algorithm_

 * **URL**